lambdaclass/concrete/ROADMAP.md

-   cast normalization, checked/wrapping/saturating operations, division and remainder semantics, shift-range rules, overflow/trap predicates, and foldability. `Interp` must evaluate through it; `SSACleanup` must ask it whether a constant fold is legal and whether it traps; `EmitSSA` / `EmitBuiltins` must derive checked-helper selection from the same facts.
+   cast normalization, checked/wrapping/saturating operations, division and remainder semantics, shift-range rules, overflow/trap predicates, and foldability. `Interp` must evaluate through it; `SSACleanup` must ask it whether a constant fold is legal and whether it traps; `SSAVerify` must not keep a separate width/signedness truth; `EmitSSA` / `EmitBuiltins` must derive checked-helper width, signedness, div/rem helper choice, shift helper choice, and trap-preservation decisions from the same facts.
+Codegen may own LLVM mechanics and helper text, but not a separate arithmetic policy.

    Done when a gate proves `interpret == fold-then-interpret == compiled` over the integer operation matrix, including signed/unsigned widths, casts, negative operands, div/rem, shift bounds, checked overflow, wrapping ops, saturating ops if present, and trap preservation.
 Add a red-team fixture where an optimizer fold would erase a documented trap; that fixture must fail if the trap disappears.
+Add a documentation/API check that the shared arithmetic module's comments match the implemented API surface (for example, whether shifts/bitwise ops are handled by `evalIntBinOp` or by separate helper predicates), because misleading reference-semantics comments are themselves a drift source.

    Gate: `scripts/tests/check_int_arith_semantics.sh` (CI-wired, 14 rows).
    STATUS (partial — NOT done): `Interp` and `SSACleanup` now route through